 Synchronising Zsh history over the Internet with Oh My Zsh and history-sync

-“What was that complex command sequence I ran on my laptop when I was using it 2 hours ago?”
+“What was the complex command sequence I ran on my laptop when I was using it 2 hours ago?”

-I’ve either had to wait until I’m in range of my laptop to check my shell history, or I have to remember to email myself the commands… None of these solutions are really helpful when I’m in a jam.
+When this happens, I either wait until I’m in range of my laptop to check my shell history, or I have to remember to record the commands, usually by sending an email to myself.
+None of these solutions is beneficial when I’m in a jam.

 That’s why I thought to myself:

-“Why doesn’t Oh-My-Zsh have such a plug-in, where I can synchronize my ZSH history over the Internet?”
+“Why doesn’t Oh-My-Zsh have such a plug-in, where I can synchronise my ZSH history over the Internet?”

-In the projects 200+ plug-in base, not one plug-in achieves said functionality.
-And that’s why I quickly wrote history-sync.
+In the project’s 200+ plug-in base, not one plug-in achieves said functionality.
+So, that’s why I wrote history-sync.

 The basic concept is:

-- Encrypt $HOME/.zsh_history using GPG public key encryption on source computer
+- Encrypt $HOME/.zsh_history using GPG public key encryption on the source computer

 - Push encrypted zsh_history to a remote Git repository

-- Pull encrypted zsh_history from said Git repository and decrypt on destination computer
+- Pull encrypted zsh_history from said Git repository and decrypt on the destination computer

 - Merge decrypted zsh_history with $HOME/.zsh_history